Is HBOT the Best Treatment for Non-Healing Wounds?

 How Well Does HBOT Work?

 In clinical trials, HBOT has shown some great results.
-That’s because a major contributor to the problems of non-healing wounds includes, amongst other things, inflammation, infection, and/or lack of oxygen in the tissues. the treatment helps in improving or reversing these underlying contributing factors.
+That’s because a major contributor to the problems of non-healing wounds includes, inflammation, infection, and/or lack of oxygen in the tissues.
+The treatment helps in improving or reversing these underlying contributing factors.

 However, some doctors are skeptical about Hyperbaric Oxygen Therapy.
 There is always a risk of oxygen toxicity from the treatment.
 In addition, some studies in the 1930s to 1960s produced unclear results about whether or not it was effective.